dbouget/mri_brain_tumor_segmentation/README.md

 - m [Model]: Name of the model to use for inference, in the list [UNet-Slabs, PLS-Net, UNet-FV, AGUNet, DAGUNet]
 - g [GPU]: Id of the GPU to use for inference.
 The CPU is used if no eligible number is provided.

-A runtime configuration found also exists in resources/data/runtime_config.ini, where additional variables can be modified:
+A runtime configuration file also exists in resources/data/runtime_config.ini, where additional variables can be modified:
 - non_overlapping: [true, false], only in effect for the UNet-Slabs model.
   True indicates no overlapping in predictions while false indicates stride 1 overlap.